maxharp3r/zotero-to-html/README.md

 # install + configure

-* probably should use a virtualenv, then:
+You probably should use a virtualenv, then:

     pip install -r requirements.txt

-* edit `.env` directly or create `.env.local` to override the settings.
+Edit `.env` directly or create `.env.local` to override the settings.
 In particular, you will need to override the zotero api key, the zotero search parameters, and the output paths.

 If you're querying a group, you can find its id by visiting a url like this: